abhishekarya1/DSA-2k23/bs.md

 - Floor/Ceil of `x`: if target is `4`, `low` and `high` will eventually converge at `[2 5]` and after two more steps, we'll have our **greatest number less than x** at `high` and **lowest number greater than x** at `low`.
 Take care of equal to cases and duplicates using strategy discussed above (for lower and upper bound)
 - Search Insert Position: insert position is lower/upper bound only, depends on where question wants use to insert if element is already present in array
-- Find the first or last occurrence of a given number in a sorted array: find leftmost occurance using lower bound, find rightmost occurance using ceil
+- Find the first or last occurrence of a given number in a sorted array: CANNOT be solved using lower/upper bound or floor/ceil bcoz they guarantee a valid index as output and don't return `-1` if element is not found in array
   - Count occurrences of a number in a sorted array with duplicates: do same as above and count will be `rightmost_index - leftmost_index`
 ---
 - Search in rotated sorted array (no duplicates) - goto the sorted half only if in range, otherwise goto the other half